Airbotics/uptane-server/docs/developers-guide.md

 We use [winston](https://www.npmjs.com/package/winston) for logging.

-Currently logs are sent to the console but in the future they will be exported somewhere more permanent.
+Currently, logs are sent to the console and written to a log file in the `config.LOGS_DIR` directory with a filename of the datetime for when the server started.

 Log levels and explantations: